15 Non-Candy Ideas for Stuffing Easter Eggs

 I hate the idea of all the waste that is involved in holidays, so I try to make good environmental decisions for my celebrations.
 One thing I have quit doing is using disposable dishes for the party food.
 I keep a few on hand in case I run out of whatever dishes we need.
 I only have so many plates and cups, but I use what I have first and then offer disposables to people who still need something to eat with.

-Another thing I do to cut down on waste is reuse my plastic eggs.
+Another thing I do to cut down on waste is to reuse my plastic eggs.
 Most of the time, the eggs go home, get lost all over the house and broken, and then thrown in the trash.
 I always tell my families they are welcome to take whatever eggs they want to home, but if they don’t want to take them, they can deposit them into a plastic tote that I put up for the following year.
-This cuts down on a ton of waste.
-I love it.
+This cuts down on a ton of waste and I love it.

 With this year being the big release of the Lego movie, I ordered several packages of Lego shaped eggs.
 I LOVE them.
 They are so cool.
 They actually lock together.
 Here are some other egg shapes I ordered for the kids.